 An installation using ServerView embedded Lifecycle Management (hereafter referred to as "eLCM") uses eLCM of iRMC and embedded Installation Management (hereafter referred to as "eIM") provided by eLCM.
-This function can be used when the installation target servers are PRIMERGY or PRIMEQUEST 3000B.
+This function can be used when the installation target servers are PRIMERGY, PRIMEQUEST 3000B, or PRIMEQUEST 4000 series.